TurBoss/blt/doc/build_unix.rst

    default is "yes".
  **--with-freetype2incdir=**\ *dir*
    Find freetype2 headers in *dir*.
-Freetype is used for rendering truetype fonts and text in **picture** images.
+Freetype is used for rendering antialiased and rotated fonts and drawing text in **picture** images.
    If *dir* is "yes", the include files are searched in *prefix*/include, /usr/include and /usr/local/include.
 The default is "yes".
  **--with-freetype2libdir=**\ *dir*
    Find freetype2 libraries in *dir*.
-Freetype is used for rendering truetype fonts and text in BLT **picture** images.
+Freetype is used for rendering antialiased and rotated fonts and drawing text in **picture** images.
    If *dir* is "yes", the freetype libraries are searched in *exec-prefix*/lib, /usr/lib, and /usr/local/lib.
 The default is "yes".
  **--with-gnu-ld**
    Use GNU linker.
  **--with-jpegincdir=**\ *dir*